lanl/LaGriT/docs/pages/docs/commands/EXODUS.md

 The ExodusII file is written as a binary file and can be read by various visualization software such as GMV and Paraview.
-For documentation on the ExodusII API visit <http://gsjaardema.github.io/seacas/md/index.md The Exodus utility ncdump can be used to convert the binary to ASCII file for checking that all mesh sections are written as expected.
+For documentation on the ExodusII API see http://gsjaardema.github.io/seacas/exodusII-new.pdf

+The NetCDF utility **ncdump** can be used to convert the binary to ASCII file for checking that all mesh sections are written as expected.

 The result is an ExodusII binary mesh with 2 block materials and 2 side sets as reported in the LaGriT output: